 The performance area has surface elasticity to allow for power during take-off and softness for landing.
-The cover material is foam covered with heat-absorbing felt carpet, designed to not cause skin burns.
+The cover material is foam covered by heat-absorbing felt carpet, designed to not cause skin burns.

 Dimensions: 12x12 meters (40x40 feet)

-Women's floor routines are performed to music and last between 70 and 90 seconds.
+Women's floor routines are performed to music and last no longer than 90 seconds.
 A gymnast is required to cover the entire floor area during his or her exercise.
 Women's routines combine dance movements and sequences with a variety of tumbling and acrobatic elements.
+It offers an opportunity for gymnasts to express their personalities.
 Required elements include: two acrobatic series, one with at least two or more saltos; and a dance series with at least two elements.
+Most gymnasts perform four tumbling passes in a routine.
 The various maneuvers should be blended harmoniously.
 Mood, tempo and direction should vary.

 The Vaulting Table

 The vaulting apparatus used in international competition was officially replaced in 2001.
-Instead of the traditional rectangular vaulting "horse," the apparatus is now a larger vaulting "table."
-The new structure was designed to be safer -- both in the push-off area and in collision situations -- with protective padding.
-It is designed to evenly distribute rebound across the whole surface.
+Instead of the traditional rectangular vaulting "horse,[G(1] " the apparatus is now a larger vaulting "table."
+The new structure was designed to be safer — both in the push-off area and in collision situations — with protective padding.
+It is designed to evenly distribute the rebound across the whole surface.
 The body of the vault is made from heavy-duty, galvanized steel.
 The gymnast takes off from a birchwood springboard with hardened chrome silicon steel springs, giving the vaulter added speed and height.
 The runway is one meter wide (about 3 feet) and 25 meters long (about 82 feet).
 It is covered with 25-millimeter thick felt carpet with an anti-slip springboard zone and distance indicators.

 Vault length: 1.20 meters (3 feet, 11 inches)